gRastello/Mankai/doc/native_functions.md

 Boolean and of `b1`, ..., `bn` (equivalent to `b1 && b2 && ... && bn`).
 A runtime error is reported if any of the arguments is not a boolean.

+#### Using `and` as unary operator
+When used as a unary operator `and` just returns its argument unchanged (or report a runtime error if the argument is not a boolean).

 #### Examples

 ```